aniket-professional2025/Claud_Website_Builder/README.md

 ngrok http 5173 # To get a link from the localhost
 ```
 Once, we run the last code, the localhost:5173 will open in a link like <https://aedd6b2cbcfe.ngrok-free.app> and this link can be put as the entry point in the streamlit app.

+### Modifications and Future Inspiration
+Currently, this approach has some issues.
+They need to be addressed and solved accordingly.
+They are -
+* Currently it is using streamlit.
+However, Lovable.dev uses a dedicated deployment server which makes the code and website render process more attractive
+* The API (Claud Sonnet 3.7) is hallucinating some times.
+Sometimes, it is not generating the App.jsx file, sometimes it is not generating the required .jsx files to create the components or sometimes the components are not properly created.
+To solve this some methods are needed to be adapted